H3AR7B3A7/DesignPatterns/README.md

 Lazy Initialization
 -------------------
 Pro:
- - Faster startup time of application for the user to start interacting.
+ - Shorter boot time of application.

 Con:
  - Higher latency at the time the singleton is used.